klaarnut/user-docs/en/creating-new-site.md

 ## Professional Website
-1. Easy way to create a wonderful website just drag and drop element

 ### Website Banner
 The Most attractive part of your website.
 RVsitebuilder 7 allows you to use website banner in 2 styles.